icons8/lunacy-docs/docs/symbols.md

     </tr>
     <tr>
       <td>Detach from Symbols</td>
-      <td>When you detach an instance from its master, it becomes an independent object.
+      <td>When you detach an instance from its master, it becomes a group.
 All further changes to the master symbol will no longer apply to its ex-instance.</td>
       <td><code>Ctrl+Alt+D</code></td>
     </tr>
     <tr>
       <td>Detach from Library</td>
-      <td>This command is similar to the previous one, but applies only to symbols from external files, i.e. to symbols from UI kits.
+      <td>This command applies only to symbols from external files, i.e. to symbols from UI kits.
+It creates adds a copy of the selected symbol to the document assets, i.e. to the <a href="https://docs.icons8.com/symbols/#symbols-page">symbols page</a>.
 For more information about UI kits, click <a href="https://docs.icons8.com/libraries/#ui-kits">here</a>.</td>
       <td><code>-</code></td>
     </tr>
     <tr>